The Game (rapper): Banishment from Canada

+Obstruction of justice via social media

 On August 12, 2011, the Game decided to tweet his search for a supposed internship opening.
 In the message sent to his over 580,000 followers, he posted the number to call as the emergency line for the Los Angeles Sheriff's Department.
 The Game's fans jammed the line for hours.
 Initially, the Game denied any wrongdoing, saying the tweet was "a mistake".
 The Game then posted a message saying the sheriff's department can "track a tweet down but you can't solve murders!"
 A criminal investigation was launched stating that the Game could be charged for obstruction of justice.
 Despite all of this, the Los Angeles Sheriff's Department issued this statement: "Based upon our investigation, as well as consultation with the Los Angeles County District Attorney's Office, the LASD considers the criminal investigation into this matter closed.
 The Los Angeles County Sheriff's Department will not be seeking criminal charges."
 The Game issued an apology on CNN saying, "My sincerest apologies to the Sheriff's Department, it was a joke gone wrong."

-2012 physical altercation with 40 Glocc
+2012: 40 Glocc assault and lawsuit

 On July 8, 2012, 40 Glocc got into an altercation with the Game.
 In a video clip, allegedly shot by the Game via Game's iPhone during the fight, 40 Glocc is seen running into a bush after being beaten up by the fellow West Coast rapper.
 Game defended what he did by saying he was retaliating for Glocc going up to rappers Lil Wayne and Plies in the past with large entourages.
 In October 2012, 40 Glocc filed a lawsuit for $4.54 million for assault and battery, as well as damaging his reputation.
 This included $500,000 in pain and suffering; $500,000 in emotional distress; $750,000 in lost earnings; $2 million for punitive damages; $25,000 in medical expenses; and various other reasons.
 Since then, Glocc has gone on a smear campaign against the Game, releasing his diss "The Full Edit" in December 2012.
 Game has similarly addressed the situation in several interviews, claiming that filing a lawsuit of this nature "disintegrates your street cred".
 In December 2012, 40 Glocc assaulted Game's manager Dontay "Taydoe" Kidd in Las Vegas, Nevada.
-Glocc won the lawsuit and was awarded $3000.
+Glocc won the lawsuit and was awarded $3,000.